What is the Council doing?

 Council officers have worked with local Parish/Town Councils to explore the feasibility of requiring all ice cream vans standing on Council owned land to operate electrically rather than idling engines to power refrigeration and machinery.

 The Council committed to investing £35k to install electric points for all 9 of its current van locations.
-Acknowledging the value of these contracts the decision was taken to only allow vans to stand on land owned by the Council if they have the ability to operate electrically from August 2023.
+Acknowledging the value of these contracts the decision was taken to only allow vans to stand on land owned by the Council if they had the ability to operate electrically from August 2023.

 As part of this project officers are working closely with the vendors to support them to make the change from conventional vehicles to electric vehicles.
 Taking into account the average age of the vehicles it’s estimated that this initiative will save 28 tonnes of carbon a year.